 Manitoba FASD Coalition is a province-wide collaborative network of individuals and organizations from across all sectors committed to supporting prevention, education, research, and intervention activities in the area of fetal alcohol spectrum disorder.
 We share ideas, information, resources, challenges and successes.

-Carie McIntosh is the Disability Research Advocate for Opaskwayak Health Authority on Opaskwayak Cree Nation in Opaskwayak, Manitoba (July 2013 to present).
-One of the main goals of her position is to secure equity in service provision for people living on reserve.
-Previously, Carie was the Family Service Worker for Children’s Special Services from 2001-2013 where she provided information, support and services for families who had a child with a disability.
+Carie McIntosh is the Jordan’s Principle-Child First Initiative Services Coordinator for Opaskwayak Health Authority on Opaskwayak Cree Nation in Opaskwayak, Manitoba (July 2016 to present).
+Previous to the announcement of funding for Jordan’s Principle, she was the Disability Research Advocate for OCN where one of the main goals of her position was to secure equity in service provision for people living on reserve (July 2013-July 2016).
+Formerly, Carie was the Family Service Worker for Children’s Special Services from 2001-2013 where she provided information, support and services for families who had a child with a disability.
 Carie has a degree in Psychology with a Minor in Women’s Studies from the University of Saskatchewan and has worked on social issues including women’s issues, environmental issues, child welfare and disability services since 1997.
 A life-long learner, she is continuously learning about FASD-informed care, treaty rights, addictions, trauma, grief/loss, and adverse childhood experiences (ACE).
 Recently, she returned to the Co-Chair position for The Pas and Area FASD Committee where she has been an active member since 2004.
 In 2008-2009, Carie was the co-chair of MCAP with Leilani Buschau working to increase MCAP membership province-wide.
-In her time away from her desk, Carie is the mom/chauffeur to three wonderful kids (Olivia, Diana, and Carter) and is a volunteer Board Member with The Pas Community Renewal Corporation.
+From 2017 to 2019 she was Rural President/Rural Co-chair of the MB FASD Coalition.
+In her time away from her desk, Carie is the mom/chauffeur to three wonderful teens/pre-teens (Olivia, Diana, and Carter) and enjoys camping, being in nature, scrolling FB, and walking in 10k races.